Lyrid Meteor Shower 2026: Peak Time, Where to See, Visibility Forecast

 The Lyrids are active from April 14 to 30 each year, with a peak on April 22.
 During the peak, observers can see about 18 meteors per hour under perfect viewing conditions.
 Flying at a velocity of 49 kilometers per second, the Lyrid meteors can produce bright fireballs, though they usually lack persistent trails.
 Here’s how to improve your chances of seeing the shooting stars:

 • Find the dark, unobstructed sky.
 Meteors are best seen against the darker backdrop, so it’s best to get away from city lights.
 Also, they can appear anywhere in the sky (not necessarily near the radiant): the more sky you can see, the better.
-It's good when the view is not blocked by tall buildings or trees.
+Avoid areas where the view is blocked by tall buildings or trees.

 • Adapt to the darkness (at least 15-20 minutes).
 That way, your eyes will be more sensitive to light and you'll be able to see dimmer meteors.
 Do not look at bright objects, like a fire or a phone screen, otherwise the desired effect will be lost.